What is a B2B content marketing funnel?

-B2B sales funnels work differently than B2C.
+B2B funnels work differently than B2C.
 Business purchases take longer, involve multiple decision-makers, and require more research.
 A consumer might buy a product after one website visit.
 A business buyer spends weeks or months evaluating options, getting input from colleagues, and calculating ROI.

 Buyers don't always move straight through these stages.
 They loop back as they gather more information or bring in new stakeholders.

-Top of the Funnel (TOFU): Awareness
+Top of the funnel (TOFU): Awareness

 Top of funnel is where prospects first realize they have a problem.
 They're not ready to buy.
 They're researching and trying to understand their options.